 Even though some of these food items may trigger acid reflux, others have soothing and healing properties that help stimulate the immune system, reduce inflammation, fight viruses and bacteria, and reduce acid reflux.
 Spice your food with the following herbs and spices without worrying about any triggers.

 The following drinks have soothing effects.
-They are also low in fat, sugar, and do not trigger acid reflux.
+They are also low in fat and sugar and do not trigger acid reflux.